eric565648/Robotics_Middleware_Trial_Python_Turtle/ROS/src/Trial_instruction.md

 Build should be successful without any errors.
 Please direct to `Robotics_Middleware_Trial_Python_Turtle/readme.md` for question post.

 # ROS Publisher
+#Eric: I think should have a concept explaination here
+#Eric: The codes are squeezing together.
+It's a bit annoying.
 Under `~/Robotics_Middleware_Trial_Python_Turtle/ROS/src/webcam/src/` there is a python script called `cam_pub.py`.
 At the very top, we include ROS library and message types:
 ```
 import rospy